ZhangDengwei/ACC_Project/README.md

 10.Host_Microbiome_Analysis: This folder contains files used on procrustes analysis and sparseCCA analysis.

-Rscripts: This is the R script file of all relevant codes in this study.
+R_scripts: This is the R script file of all relevant codes in this study.
 Ordered as each figure appears in the manuscript.